 For Immediate Release

-Teamsters Local 727 represents nearly 10,000 hardworking men and women throughout the Chicago area, including about 700 CVS and Osco pharmacists.
+Teamsters Local 727 represents nearly 10,000 hardworking men and women throughout the Greater Chicago area.